KopanokaNdhlovu/alx-system_engineering-devops/0x00-shell_basics/README.md

-how to write a  path name of the current working directory how to Display the contents list of your current directory.
+script that changes the working directory to the user’s home directory.